Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 | opensearch-py → NextGen direct query | ✅ Works |

-Bedrock Knowledge Bases' Retrieve API does not currently work with OpenSearch Serverless NextGen.
-Since data sync (ingestion) works normally, you end up in a confusing state where "data went in but can't be searched."
+The Bedrock Knowledge Bases Retrieve API does not currently work with OpenSearch Serverless NextGen.
+Since data sync (ingestion) works normally, you end up in the confusing state of "data was ingested but search doesn't work."

-The key point of the workaround is that only the retrieval part needs to change.
+The key point of the workaround is that only the retrieve portion needs to be changed.

-- Ingestion: Keep using Bedrock KB as-is (works normally with NextGen too)
+- Ingestion: Keep using Bedrock KB as-is (works normally even with NextGen)

-- Retrieval: Vectorize search queries with Titan V2 via opensearch-py → KNN search
+- Retrieval: Vectorize the search query with Titan V2 via opensearch-py → KNN search

-Since the index and field names created by Bedrock KB are used as-is, no re-ingestion of data is required.
-You only need to add query vectorization (a few tens of milliseconds per query) to take full advantage of the existing data.
+Since the index and field names created by Bedrock KB are used as-is, re-ingestion of data is not required.
+You only need to add query vectorization (a few tens of milliseconds per query) to leverage the existing data as-is.

-Note that when querying directly from opensearch-py, you need to configure OpenSearch Serverless's two-layer authentication (IAM policy + data access policy).
-Either one alone will result in a 403, so be careful.
+Note that when querying directly from opensearch-py, OpenSearch Serverless two-layer authentication (IAM policy + data access policy) must be configured.
+Configuring only one of them will result in a 403, so be careful.

-This issue may be resolved in the future with an AWS update, but as of the current date (June 1, 2026), direct retrieval querying is necessary when using Bedrock KB with NextGen.
+This issue may be resolved by an AWS update in the future, but as of now (June 1, 2026), direct querying for retrieval is required when using Bedrock KB with NextGen.